5 minutes with... Dana Chisnell

-And the second was, we invited people to come do a usability test.
+The second was, we invited people to come do a usability test.

-We asked them as our first question, "What questions do you have leading up to the election?"
+what questions do you have leading up to the election?

 And then asked them what their most important question

 and asked them to try to find the answers

-And here is what we learned …
+Here is what we learned:

 This is how election officials think about

 an election coming up and then goes to registering to vote.

 Ends with marking the ballot and checking the results.

-This is largely chronological based on LOTS of federal and state deadlines that they are given.
+lots of federal and state deadlines that they are given.

 It outlines the chronological process.

 how elections worked and what was going on in their heads,

 this is what we heard:

-"What's on the ballot?", was the number one question.
+What's on the ballot was the number one question.

 This was the driver for everything that happened afterwards.

-That's actually several steps into the chronological process - about number eight out of ten.
+chronological process, about number eight out of ten.